European shares hit record high as rate of new coronavirus cases slow

 Record-high overnight finishes on Wall Street, driven by robust earnings, also lent some support.

-Norwegian oil and gas explorer Aker BP (AKERBP.OL) rose 2.4% after clocking better-than-expected fourth quarter core earnings.
+Norwegian oil and gas explorer Aker BP rose 2.4% after clocking better-than-expected fourth quarter core earnings.

 Reporting by Ambar Warrick in Bengaluru; Editing by Bernard Orr